LUH-KESW/SummerTerm2021/README.md

 Online: [https://tib-eu.webex.com/meet/kesw-exercise-2021](https://tib-eu.webex.com/meet/kesw-exercise-2021)

 Materials on GitHub: [https://luh-kesw.github.io/SummerTerm2021/](https://luh-kesw.github.io/SummerTerm2021/)

+> **⚠ Note: Road map for our exercises**
+>
+> Since the official lecture period usually ends with July, we will have this month three exercises to try to catch up.
+>
+> The upcoming exercises will be on:
+> * 13.07.2021
+> * 20.07.2021
+> * 27.07.2021
+>
+> With this hopefully we will be done will all the material of the exercises.
+Following that we will have a mock exam session to go over what an exam of the KESW lecture could look like.
+>
+> The dates here are subject to change depending on the speed on which we go though the exercises (more preparation for the exercises from your side should speed things along ;) ).
+>
+> I hope to see you all there next week.

 # Schedule
 * Exercise 01 	    -- April 27, 2021
 * Exercise 02       -- May 11, 2021